 - Award & Disbursement of Financial Aid

 - Financial Aid Forms

 - Contact Us

 People Also Viewed

-For the purpose of determining Federal Pell Grant award amounts, students must be enrolled in all countable hours by the end of the first (main session) drop/add period.
-All express sessions must be included in this enrollment status.
-In most cases, hours added after the first (main session) drop/add period cannot be included in determining enrollment status for Federal Pell grant.
-If you enroll after the regular drop/add date and are receiving your initial award for the academic year, your financial aid award package will be based on the number of eligible enrollment hours indicated at the time of the initial award.
+For the purpose of determining Federal Pell Grant award amounts, students must be enrolled in all countable hours by the end of the first (Main Session) drop/add date.
+All Express Session courses must be included by this date.
+In most cases, hours added after the first (Main Session) drop/add period cannot be included in determining enrollment status for Federal Pell Grant.
+If you enroll after the regular drop/add date, and are receiving your initial award for the academic year, then your financial aid award package will be based on the number of eligible enrollment hours indicated at the time of the initial award.

 Clock Hour Students

 Clock hour students in eligible programs are considered full-time if they are enrolled in at least 450 clock hours per semester.
 To determine enrollment statuses other than full-time, the number of clock hours the student is currently enrolled in is divided by the program length.
 These rules are established in federal regulations.